 There can be a bit of a learning curve, which is why we always recommend floating at least 3 times before deciding if floating is your thing.
 One float certainly has the potential to be transformative, but the effects are cumulative!
 Ask our staff, ask our members — they've all got inspiring personal float journeys to share.

 So why are you here?
 Interested in meditation?
 Looking for a break from stress?
-Recovering from injury or soreness?
+Recovering from injury or training regimen?
 Want to learn more about yourself and discover your true potential?

 Floating is your solution.
 We offer one-hour float sessions at both of our studios in Greenlake and downtown Bellevue.
 What are you waiting for?